ipeaGIT/geobr/README.md

 |`grid_state_correspondence_table`| Loads a correspondence table indicating what quadrants of IBGE's statistical grid intersect with each state |
 | ... | ... |

 Note 1.
 Data sets and Functions marked with "dev" are only available in the development version of `geobr`.

 Note 2.
-All datasets use geodetic reference system "SIRGAS2000", CRS(4674).
 Most data sets are available at scale 1:250,000 (see documentation for details).

 ## Coming soon: